 The University of Memphis uses Microsoft Office 365 (Outlook) as its standard, approved email service.
 Outlook provides a clear, unified view of emails, calendars, and contacts to keep your information and communication organized.
-Stay connected and go beyond basic email tasks, Outlook allows you to get more done, such as, journaling and document sharing.
+Stay connected and go beyond basic email tasks.
+Outlook allows you to get more done, such as, journaling and document sharing.

 Got a strange email?
 Check out this Infographic.

-Connect with umTech via the Service Desk at 901.678.8888 or submit a Service Request.
+Connect with umTech via the Service Desk at 901.678.8888 or please submit an online service request.